jacksund/simmate/docs/parameters.md

 ## stop_conditions
 (experimental feature; advanced users only)
-This parameter is a dictionary of top conditions that will be checked periodically to determine if a FixedComposition evolutionary search should be stopped.
+This parameter provides a set of stop conditions that will be checked periodically to determine if a FixedComposition evolutionary search should be stopped.
 It should be defined as a dictionary where each key is the string name of a StopCondition and the value is any kwargs that are needed to instantiate the class.

 === "yaml"
     ``` yaml
     stop_conditions:
-        BasicStopConditions: {}
+        BasicStopConditions:
+            max_structures: 1000
+            min_structures_exact: 100
+            convergence_cutoff: 0.001
+            best_survival_cutoff: 100
-        ExpectedStructure: {}
+        ExpectedStructure:
+            structure: NaCl.cif
     ```
 === "toml"
     ``` toml
     [stop_conditions.BasicStopConditions]
+    max_structures = 1000
+    min_structures_exact = 100
+    convergence_cutoff = 0.001
+    best_survival_cutoff = 100
     [stop_conditions.ExpectedStructure]
-    [stop_conditions.OtherStopCondition]
-    key1 = "value1"
+    structure: NaCl.cif
     ```
 === "python"
     ``` python
     stop_conditions = {
-        "BasicStopConditions": {},
+        "BasicStopConditions": {
+        "max_structures": 1000,
+        "min_structures_exact": 100,
+        "convergence_cutoff": 0.001
+        "best_survival_cutoff": 100
+        },
-        "ExpectedStructure": {},
+        "ExpectedStructure": {
+        "structure": "NaCl.cif"
+        },
     }
     ```
+Currently, only the BasicStopConditions and ExpectedStructure stop conditions are supported.
+They each have the following subparameters

+**BasicStopConditions**
+The `BasicStopConditions` are those that are important to all searches.
+If this `StopCondition` is not provided, defaults will be constructed.

+### max_structures
+The maximum number of structures generated.
+The search will end at this number of structures regardless of if the search has converged.
+If not provided, the workflow estimates a reasonable value based on the number of atoms.

+!!! warning
+    `min_structure_exact` takes priority over this setting, so it is possible for your search to exceed your maximum number of structures.
+If you want `max_structures` to have absolute control, you can set `min_structure_exact` to 0.

+### min_structures_exact
+The minimum number of structures that must be calculated with exactly matching nsites as specified in fixed-composition.
+If not provided, the workflow estimates a reasonable value based on the number of atoms.

+### convergence_cutoff
+The search will be considered converged when the best structure is not changing by this amount (in eV).
+In order to officially signal the end of the search, the best structure must survive within this convergence limit for a specific number of new individuals -- this is controlled by the best_survival_cutoff.
+The default of 1meV is typically sufficient and does not need to be changed.
+More often, users should update best_survival_cutoff instead.

+### best_survival_cutoff
+The search will stop when the best individual remains unbeaten for this number of new individuals.

+To account for similar structures (e.g., identical structures with minor energy differences), structures within the convergence_cutoff parameter (e.g., +1meV) are not considered when counting historical structures.
+This helps to prevent the search from continuing in cases where the search is likely already converged but making <0.1meV improvements.
+If not provided, the workflow estimates a reasonable value based on the number of atoms.

+**ExpectedStructure**
+The `ExpectedStructure` stop condition will compare all structures generated in the search to a provided structure and immediately halt the search if there is a match.

+### expected_structure
+When a structure is found in the search that matches this structure, the search will be stopped.
+The allowed inputs follow the same scheme as in the Structure parameter.

 --------------------------
 ## structure